 > Select patno, fname, lname, birthdt > From register > Where patno >99 and status_pat = ‘ACTIVE’

 If you copy and paste the lines with the extra ">" symbol, an error will occur.
-To resolve this specific problem, you'd remove the ">" symbol and space that follows for each line.
+To resolve this specific problem, you would remove the ">" symbol and space that follows for each line.
 Then, run the code again.